sebastianp79/dropseq_pipeline/Readme.md

 ## Setting up
-1. start interactive session to set up the folders, data, and the dropseq pipeline
+#### 1. Start interactive session to set up the folders, data, and the dropseq pipeline
 ```bash
 #log into midway2
 ssh CnetID@midway2.rcc.uchicago.edu